 Obtaining consent

-The next important step is to gain verbal consent from the parents by explaining the procedure, risks and complications.
+The next important step is to obtain verbal consent from the parents by explaining the procedure, its risks, and potential complications.

 Stop – As a parent, an initial septic workup of an unwell child can be an extremely stressful time.
-Try and explain the procedure with the risks and complications as concisely and clearly as you can without using medical jargon.
-It can be useful to think… if I were a parent what would I want to know?
+Try to explain the procedure, including the risks and complications, as concisely and clearly as possible, without using medical jargon.
+It can be helpful to think… if I were a parent, what would I want to know?

-It is useful to have your department’s recommended lumbar puncture leaflet printed to give to the parents to read after the conversation.
+It is helpful to have your department’s recommended lumbar puncture leaflet printed for parents to read after the conversation.

-We would like to perform an investigation known as a lumbar puncture on your child.
+We want to perform an investigation known as a lumbar puncture on your child.
 We do not perform this investigation unless it is absolutely necessary, and we think this is necessary to perform on your child today.

 This is a test that involves a small needle that is inserted into the back of your babies/ child’s spine to obtain a sample of the fluid that runs around the brain and the spinal cord.
 We usually do this test to identify whether your child has meningitis (infection of the lining of the brain).
 Sometimes we occasionally think your child is too ill to have a lumbar puncture and we will give antibiotics straight away to cover the most common types of bugs that cause meningitis.
 However, if possible, we like to perform a lumbar puncture that helps us identify: 1 ) if your child has meningitis by looking at the cells in the fluid, and 2) what type of bug is causing your child’s meningitis.
 This helps us choose the correct type of antibiotic and how long it is needed.